Natan Schulte

-Natan Silveira Schulte (born February 20, 1992) is a Brazilian mixed martial artist who competes in the Lightweight division of the Professional Fighters League.
+Natan Silveira Schulte (born February 20, 1992) is a Brazilian mixed martial artist who competes in the Lightweight division.
+He has previously competed in the Professional Fighters League, where he won the 2019 and 2018 PFL Lightweight Seasons.

 Background

 Natan Schulte was born in Joinville, where he has family, and started training at the age of 14 in the city after constant bullying.
 His first professional fight was in 2011, but before that he had already fought more than 40 amateur fights, between muay thai, kickboxing and jiu-jitsu.

 He was two-time champion of Santa Catarina and, at age 17, Brazilian champion.
 He even represented Brazil at the World Cup, in Serbia, but did not win the title.

 Mixed martial arts career

 Early career

 Schulte began his professional MMA career in Brazil, where after winning his debut and losing his next two bouts, he rebounded to win his next 5 bouts and joined XFC International, an international promotion with a popular TV deal in Brazil and frequent live events.
 Shortly after joining XFCi, Schulte won the season one lightweight tournament.
-After winning a bout back on the Brazilian regionals, he faced Islam Mamedov at WSOF 35,on May 21, 2016, where he lost the bout at the end of the second round by the way of armbar submission.
+After winning a bout back on the Brazilian regionals, he faced Islam Mamedov at WSOF 35, on May 21, 2016, where he lost the bout at the end of the second round by the way of armbar submission.